simonduf/jchart2d-code/readme-binaries.txt

 * Fixed bug #3432154: Remove dependency to JIDE-oss (debian upstream), http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=626243
 * Fixed untracked bug: Setting an axis title at runtime does not cause a repaint thus is not reflected until repaints occur.
 * Fixed untracked bug: Setting axis paint scale to false at runtime does not cause a repaint thus is not reflected.
+* Fixed bug #3479485: TracePainterDisc - last painted disc left when all points are removed at runtime.
+* Fixed bug #3488397: Axis labels not centred.
 !
 Improved performance of ITracePoint.setLocation(double, double): This was O(n) where n was amount of points in a trace in any case except boundary increase.
 Now it is only O(n) if an extremum was diminished via that method.
 !
 Introduced data accumulation API.
 This allows you to have traces with 10^6 points painted with increased speed while zooming in